Distinguished Senior Fellow

 - Email: firstname.lastname@example.org

-Mel Bernstein, Ph.D. is the Chief Operating Officer and a Distinguished Senior Fellow at the Global Resilience Institute at Northeastern University.
+Mel Bernstein, Ph.D. is a Distinguished Senior Fellow, and formerly the Chief Operating Office, at the Global Resilience Institute at Northeastern University.
 Previously, he was Senior Vice Provost for Research and Graduate Education at Northeastern University, Chairman of the Board at George J. Kostas Research Institute, LLC, and Professor of the Practice in Technology Policy and Materials Engineering at Northeastern University.
 He earned his doctorate in Metallurgy and Material Science from Columbia University.

 Dr. Bernstein joined Northeastern University in July 2010 after serving as the Vice President for Research at the University of Maryland.
 While at Maryland, Dr. Bernstein led the effort to promote strong growth among the University’s research programs and developed partnerships with government agencies and corporations to foster the integration of cross-campus entrepreneurial efforts.